cilium/cilium/Documentation/operations/upgrade.rst

   install --set ipv4.enabled=true``.
 The following section calls out specific values where the prefix cannot be simply dropped followed by a full table of old and new Helm values.
+* On Linux kernel v5.10 and above, running the agent with BPF kube-proxy replacement under direct routing operation as well as BPF-based masquerading will bypass subsystems like netfilter/iptables in the host namespace in order to significantly improve throughput and latency for the BPF datapath given routing is not performed in the host stack but directly in BPF instead.
+To opt-out from this behavior, the Helm option ``bpf.hostRouting=true`` can be used.
+If the underlying kernel does not implement the needed BPF features, then the agent will fallback and rely on host routing automatically.

 .. _1.9_helm_options: